zegodev/ZegoWaWaJi/README.md

 ZegoWaWaJi is a delightful software solution for the Grab-Toy game.
 The content contains:

-* iOS-WaWaJiClient ——> App running on iOS
+* ios/WaWaJiClient ——> App running on iOS
-* Android-WaWaJiClient ——> App running on Android
+* android/WaWaJiClient ——> App running on Android
-* Android-WaWaJiServer ——> App running on the WaWaJi board，which is also Android system
+* android/WaWaJiServer ——> App running on the WaWaJi board，which is also Android system

 ## How To Get Started